privacybydesign/irma-documentation/docs/session-requests.md

 ### Augmenting the client return URL

-It is possible to have the IRMA server augment the `clientReturnUrl` with the server token of a session.
+It is possible to have the IRMA server augment the `clientReturnUrl` with the server token of a session (i.e., the `token` in the [response of the `/session` endpoint](api-irma-server.md#post-session)).
 This token is then appended as a query parameter with name `token` to the `clientReturnUrl`.
+Using this token, one can the retrieve the [session result](api-irma-server.md#get-session-token-result).

 To enable this, both the server configuration flag `augment-client-return-url` needs to be enabled, as well as the `augmentReturnUrl` session request parameter needs to be true.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Session request (JSON)-->
 ```json